UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

  "haveClientStageIn": "false",

-Otherwise, the server will wait for an explicit *start* command (see the :ref:`rest-api` spec for details) before submitting / executing the user job.
+Otherwise, the server will wait for an explicit *start* command (see the :ref:`rest-api` spec for details) before submitting / executing the user task.

 Importing files into the job workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To import files from remote sites to the job's working directory on the remote UNICORE server, there's the ``Imports`` keyword.
+To import (i.e. stage in) files from remote sites to the job's working directory on the remote UNICORE server, there's the ``Imports`` keyword.
 Here is an example of ``Imports`` section which demonstrates some of the possibilities.

-Note that uploading LOCAL files is the responsibility of the client!
-Make sure to read the :ref:`client documentation <ucc-manual>` for more information on this topic.

 .. code:: json